Child Support Lawyers in Maryland

 Child support generally continues until minor children reach the age of 18.
 If a child turns 18 prior to high school graduation, child support payments continue until the child graduates.
 It is also possible for a parent to request a modification to the child support order.

-Child Support Disputes
+Child Support Disputes in Maryland

 Child support payments and other financial matters relating to children may be agreed upon by both parents and included in a separation agreement or divorce decree so long as the agreed upon child support is approved by the court.
 When there is a dispute regarding child support, and other financial matters relating to the children, such as the cost of uninsured medical expenses, private school, or extracurricular activities, it may be necessary to go to trial and have a judge decide the issues.
-Our Annapolis child support lawyers have the experience and knowledge to settle your case outside of court, or, if necessary, try your family law case in a courtroom.
+Our child support lawyers in Maryland have the experience and knowledge to settle your case outside of court, or, if necessary, try your family law case in a courtroom.